On the Ergodicity of Interacting Particle Systems under Number Rigidity: Introduction

-\paragraph{Theory of point processes: tail-triviality and rigidity}A probability measure $\mu$ on $\dUpsilon$ is said to be {\it tail trivial} if $\mu(A) \in \{0, 1\}$ whenever $A$ is a set in the tail $\sigma$-algebra (see Definition~\ref{defn: TT}).
-The tail-triviality has been originally discussed in relation to {\it phase transition} of Gibbs states (i.e., non-uniqueness of Gibbs measures with a given potential) and it is equivalent to the {\it extremality} in the convex set of Gibbs measures with a given potential (see \cite[Cor.\ 7.4]{Geo11}).
-The tail-triviality has been extended also for determinantal/permanental point processes by \cite{Lyo03} and \cite{ShiTak03b} independently.
+The tail triviality has been originally discussed in relation to {\it phase transition} of Gibbs states (i.e., non-uniqueness of Gibbs measures with a given potential) and it is equivalent to the {\it extremality} in the convex set of Gibbs measures with a given potential (see \cite[Cor.\ 7.4]{Geo11}).
+The tail triviality has been extended also to determinantal/permanental point processes by \cite{Lyo03} and \cite{ShiTak03b} independently.
 Since then, it has been further developed for a wider class of determinantal/permantental processes both in the continuous and discrete settings by various studies, see Example~\ref{exa: TT}.
+A probability measure $\QP$ on~$\dUpsilon$ is said to be {\it number rigid} (Assumption~\ref{ass:Rig}) if the following holds $\QP$-almost surely for every bounded Borel set $E$: